alexsommers7/StorePI/README.md

 # StorePI

-StorePI is a free, open-source API that was created to assist in e-commerce prototyping and developer talent evaluations.
-This API is currently in development.
+StorePI is a free, open-source REST API that was created to assist in e-commerce prototyping, Front-End Developer talent evaluations, and anything else you can think of.
+This API is currently in development and is not ready for use.

 **Highlights:**

 Highlights coming soon

-🔗 **Link coming soon**
+🔗 **Documentation link coming soon**

 ## Project setup